A guide to Walnut Creek ADU building regulations in California

 Provides Housing for Family Members | Creates additional space for your family, regardless of their age or needs. |

-Expands Current Living Space | Adapts to needs like home office, guest house, or studio. |
+Expands Current Living Space | Adapts to needs like home office, guest house, or studio, and can include other spaces such as kitchens, bathrooms, or living areas. |

 Generates Rental Income | Provides passive income, offsetting costs or funding expenses. |

-Overview of Construction Methods
+Overview of ADU Construction Methods

 - Traditional Construction involves building from scratch on-site, offering high customization but often taking longer and costing more.